loco-rs/loco/docs-site/content/docs/processing/scheduler.md

     * `stdout:` Output to the console (default).
     * `silent:` Suppress all output.
 * `scheduler.jobs:` A object of jobs to be scheduled, the object key describe the job name.
 Each job has:
-    * `cron`: The cron expression that defines the job's schedule.
+    * `schedule`: The cron expression that defines the job's schedule.
         The cron get an english that convert to cron syntax or cron syntax itself.

         ##### ***English to cron***